rtr-ai/aia-rag/llm-service/README.md

 # LLM Service

 This service is used for communicating with LLMs (Large Language Model).
-Upoon starting the service, it fetches the LLM models from Ollama repository if requires and creates a vectore store index from manually annotated chunks.
+Upon starting the service, it fetches the LLM models from Ollama repository if requires and creates a vectore store index from manually annotated chunks.

 ## Endpoints